semmi88/semmi88.github.io/blog_posts/serverless_clash.md

 };
 ```

-2. Using serverless-mysql library with default configurations - DB connection created once outside the lambda handler and reused, while query() and end() calls are executed on every invocation inside the lambda handler
+  **2. Using serverless-mysql library** with default configurations - DB connection created once outside the lambda handler and reused, while query() and end() calls are executed on every invocation inside the lambda handler

 ```
 import mysql from "serverless-mysql";